facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 }
 ```

+This kind of approach is one of the alternatives you can use to avoid [Constant interface](https://en.wikipedia.org/wiki/Constant_interface) anti-pattern.
+And it brings us to the subject of interfaces.

 # Interface constants

-PHP provides you with another powerful feature: interface constants.
+Indeed PHP allows you to use interface constants too.
 According to [PHP documentation](https://www.php.net/manual/en/language.oop5.interfaces.php#language.oop5.interfaces.constants), it's possible for interfaces to have constants and they can't be overridden by a class/interface that inherits them.
-So you can define an interface constant, like this
+So you can define an interface constant, necessarily `public`, like this

 ```php
 <?php